 South puget sound Wildfire Hand Team

-Mountain View Fire and Rescue serves and protects a population of over 32,000 people and an area of 70 square miles, including sections of the Flaming Geyser State Park, Muckleshoot Indian Reservation and Pacific Raceways.
+Mountain View Fire and Rescue employs a combination of career and volunteer personnel who serve and protect a population of over 32,000 people and an area of 70 square miles.
+Mountain View Fire and Rescue covers the City of Black Diamond, sections of the Flaming Geyser State Park, Muckleshoot Indian Reservation and Pacific Raceways, White River Amphitheatre and much more.

 The Zone 3 Fire Cadets together with Puget Sound Skills Center Fire and EMS Services have our own: Wildfire Hand Team(s); Brush Truck: BR-348 and 1500 gallon Water Tender: T-348.
 Mountain View Fire & Rescue/ Black Diamond Fire Department has assisted us in building our Wildfire Hand Team program by allowing our members to apply for a role as a Volunteer Wildfire Team member once they receive their Wildfire Certification, a.k.a.
 Red Card.

-The SeaTac Police Explorers is a group of youth volunteers captivated by law enforcement.
-The Zone 3 Fire Explorers often interact with the SeaTac Police Explorers during flag ceremonies, parades, and 4th of July details.
+The Police Explorers are young men and women who have an interest in pursuing a future career in law enforcement.
+The Zone 3 Fire Cadets often interact with the Police Explorers during flag ceremonies, parades, 4th of July details and more.
 Our programs look out for each other and ensure success in both disciplines.

-For further questions or information about the program, contact Community Service Officer Mechee Burnett at 206.973.4917, or e-mail [firstname.lastname@example.org].
+For further questions or information about the Burien/SeaTac program, contact Detective Ricardo Cueva at 206.396.4128, or e-mail email@example.com